dxps/tmc/readme.md

 An open source solution for our dear community of TM practicants and ecosystem.

-This uses the classic three-tier architecture:
+It uses the classic three-tier architecture:

 ```
 ╭──────────────────╮      ╭──────────────────╮        ╭──────────────────╮